-- Ensuring safe operation of the electrical equipment in use, issuing the relevant safety documentation, and implementing improvements where necessary.
+- Ensuring safe operation of the electrical equipment in use, issue of the relevant safety documentation, and implementing improvements where necessary.

 The role requires the candidate to be self-motivated, to work well in a team and to be able to operate independently.
 You will work closely with research scientists, electrical engineers and leading university research groups from Europe and the UK.

-You will have an HND, or equivalent degree (BEng) in electrical engineering along with extensive experience working in an engineering field, as well as knowledge and practical experience of modern electrical engineering components and techniques.
+You will have an apprenticeship in Electrical/Electronic Engineering along with experience working in an engineering supporting role, as well as knowledge and practical experience of modern electrical engineering components and techniques.

-To be considered for the Band E position, as well as the above, you will have proven experience in the development of systems from customers' requirements to commissioning with sound experience of task management and proven skills in designing and programming PLC based systems and/or high precision motion control and be qualified to a minimum of HNC/HND level or equivalent.
+To be considered for the higher position, as well as the above, you will have proven experience in the development of systems from customers' requirements to commissioning with sound experience designing and programming PLC based systems and/or high precision motion control and be qualified to a minimum of HNC/HND level or equivalent.